Unemployment Insurance Tax (FUTA/SUTA): Kansas

 - Employers are required to file quarterly wage reports for any quarter in which they pay wages that are subject to state unemployment insurance tax.
 Some employers must file these returns electronically.
 Penalties are imposed for noncompliance.
 See Quarterly Reporting Requirements.

 - An employer's account will be charged for overpayments resulting from the employer's failure to properly respond to information requests.
+Employers are not responsible for unemployment claims or benefits paid that the Department of Labor determines are fraudulent or improper payments.
 See Benefit Overpayments.

 - Kansas employers that operate from more than one location under one Unemployment Insurance Account Number are required to complete and submit a Multiple Worksite Report (BLS 3020).
 See Multiple Worksite Reporting.